matthewsmawfield/TEP-GNSS-RINEX/manuscript-rinex.md

 #### The "Time Slip" Problem and Its Solution

-    A critical validation was confirming that the Pandas DatetimeIndex alignment method correctly handles missing data.
+    A critical validation step was verifying that the Pandas DatetimeIndex alignment method correctly handles missing data.
 Without proper alignment:

         - Missing days cause cumulative "time slips"